Get answers to some of our most commonly asked questions

 When is the best time to treat for mosquitoes?

-Our mosquito control program begins in April and continues through November for Austin and Dallas.
+Our mosquito control program begins in April and continues through November for Austin.
 Houston experiences year round mosquito populations, so Houstonians typically request continual services throughout the year.
 If you experience mosquitoes outside of the specified months for your area, please contact our office to extend your service months.

 For customers that experience a break in service for two months or longer, the very first service every spring is extremely important as it prevents mosquitoes from establishing a presence on a property each year.
 This singular service acts as a foundational catalyst that enhances the mosquito population reduction dramatically throughout the remainder of the year

-Although mosquitoes are active most during the times surrounding dawn and dusk, we are able to achieve remarkable results servicing throughout the day mainly due to the repellency properties of our natural oils.
+Although mosquitoes are active most during the times surrounding dawn and dusk, we are able to achieve remarkable results servicing throughout the day mainly due to the stationary target that mosquitoes provide while resting in harborage areas.

 Does this cover any other pests other than mosquitoes?